Disposal guide

 Can I mix oil filters with the used oil?

-Don't mix them in the same container — drain the filter for 24 hours over a pan first, pour the drained oil into your collection jug, then take the (mostly drained) filter to the same auto-parts store.
+Do not mix them in the same container.
+Drain the filter for 24 hours over a pan first, pour the drained oil into your collection jug, then take the (mostly drained) filter to the same auto-parts store.
 Most retailers accept oil filters along with the oil.

 What about cooking oil (used vegetable oil)?

 Different rules.
-Cooking oil isn't hazardous but can clog drains and damage sewage systems.
-Small amounts can solidify in the trash (mix with cat litter / paper towels); larger amounts often have grease-collection programs (check your city).
-Never pour down the drain.
+Cooking oil is not hazardous, but it can clog drains and damage sewage systems.
+Small amounts can solidify in the trash (mix them with cat litter or paper towels).
+Larger amounts often have grease-collection programs (check your city).
+Never pour it down the drain.

 Can I burn used motor oil in a waste-oil furnace?

 Only if you own a certified used-oil-burning appliance (some garages and farms have them).
-For residential use, no — uncertified burning releases hazardous compounds.
-Take to a retailer or HHW instead.
+For residential use, no. Uncertified burning releases hazardous compounds.
+Take the oil to a retailer or HHW instead.

 Find your local oil drop-off